Course Details

 In third year, you will complete five modules, three core year long modules that run for the duration of both semesters, as well as an additional module each semester.
 The core modules include your final year dissertation project in the area of Sports Science and Therapy and your work placement.
 You will have the option to choose a module related to your area of interest to complete in first semester.

 Classes are delivered on scheduled Saturdays or Sundays.
-Theory classes are delivered simultaneously onsite and online by Webinar whilst practical classes are delivered on site.
+Theory classes are delivered simultaneously onsite and online by webinar whilst practical classes are delivered on-site.
 There will be online activities to be completed and these can be done at your own time.

 Webinars are recorded so you may catch up later if you are unable to attend offering you further flexibility during your learning journey.